TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/cli.md

 ## **Recommended Steps**

-- **AZ bot**: Azure CLI tool for creating and deploying Bot resources in Azure.
+- **AZ bot**: Azure CLI tool for creating and deploying Bot resources in Azure
- -  **BF**: Newer tool to replace and consolidate the following tools.
+-  **BF**: Newer tool to replace and consolidate the following tools:

 	- **Chatdown**: A tool to prototype mock conversations in markdown and convert the markdown to transcripts you can load and view in the new V4 Bot Framework Emulator
  	- **MSBot**: Create and manage connected services in your bot configuration file.
 Bot files (`*.bot`) are depreciated and this tool is used only for legacy support and management.
 Will not be included in BF CLI.
  	- **LuDown**: Build LUIS language understanding models using markdown files
  	- **LUIS**: Create and manage your [LUIS.ai](http://luis.ai/) applications
- - **QnAMaker**: Create and manage [QnAMaker.ai](http://qnamaker.ai/) Knowledge Bases.
+ 	- **QnAMaker**: Create and manage [QnAMaker.ai](http://qnamaker.ai/) Knowledge Bases
  	- **Dispatch**: Build language models allowing you to dispatch between disparate components (such as QnA, LUIS and custom code)

 ## **Recommended Documents**